dnbexperience/eufemia/packages/dnb-design-system-portal/src/docs/uilib/components/table/info.md

 - Let tables align the column width, when possible.
 - Do not use CSS `display` property on any table element.
 - Do not overwrite styles in general, but rather get in touch with DNB UX.
+- Never put a table inside a table.
+- Text inside tables do not need to be wrapped inside a paragraph as well.
+They give screen readers no additional useful information.

 ## Table header components